SugarF0x/archive/content/raid-legacy.md

 resulting in abysmally poor performance even on latest top-end devices, I took it upon myself to replicate the glorious game Dungeon Raid once was.

+Since the only thing I know of how to do was web dev, I decided to start working on it via canvas, thus effectively also working on this project being responsive enough to work on all devices.

+The project consist of one single component - the game itself.
+Yet it is wrapped in **Nuxt**.
+That is to easily convert it into a **Progressive Web App** for users to install it on their smartphones and use it offline.

+The code for all the logic is written in **TypeScript** with most of all the type checks maintained to the fullest.

+Given my lack of experience, th development is not going exactly smoothly.
+I am open for criticism.
+Any contributions to the repository are more than welcome.

+Feel free to play the latest stable build at active link provided.